 In fact, the gentler and simpler, the better.
 "Avoid products with unnatural appearing colors and long lists of ingredients that you can't pronounce," Samolitis advises.
 "It's guaranteed that a lot of those chemicals can cause irritation and allergic reactions."

-Bodywash also falls under this category—try Dove's Deep Moisture Body Wash.
+Body Wash also falls under this category such as Dove's Deep Moisture Body Wash.

-Gentle moisturizer is another category that the drugstore does well.
+A gentle moisturizer is another category that the drugstore does well.
 "People spend way too much money on fancy creams when you just need something that is going to keep the skin barrier healthy," says Gohara.
-We recommend this one by Neutrogena, which offers hydrating hyaluronic acid and olive extract.
+This moisturizer by Neutrogena offers hydrating hyaluronic acid and olive extract.